broadinstitute/warp/website/docs/Pipelines/Multiome_Pipeline/README.md

 ## Introduction to the Multiome workflow

-Multiome is an open-source, cloud-optimized pipeline developed in collaboration with members of the [BRAIN Initiative](https://braininitiative.nih.gov/) (BICCN and BICAN), including the [Allen Institute for Brain Science](https://alleninstitute.org/division/brain-science/), [Neuroscience MultiOmic Archive](https://nemoarchive.org/), Kai Zhang ([SnapATAC2](https://kzhang.org/SnapATAC2/index.html)), and Alex Dobin ([STARsolo](https://github.com/alexdobin/STAR/blob/master/docs/STARsolo.md)).
+Multiome is an open-source, cloud-optimized pipeline developed in collaboration with members of the [BRAIN Initiative](https://braininitiative.nih.gov/) (BICCN and [BICAN](https://brainblog.nih.gov/brain-blog/brain-issues-suite-funding-opportunities-advance-brain-cell-atlases-through-centers) Sequencing Working Group) and [SCORCH](https://nida.nih.gov/about-nida/organization/divisions/division-neuroscience-behavior-dnb/basic-research-hiv-substance-use-disorder/scorch-program) (see [Acknowledgements](#acknowledgements) below).
 It supports the processing of 10x 3' single-cell and single-nucleus gene expression (GEX) and chromatin accessibility (ATAC) data generated with the [10x Genomics Multiome assay](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).

 The workflow is a wrapper WDL script that calls two subworkflows: the [Optimus workflow](../Optimus_Pipeline/README) for single-cell GEX data and the [ATAC workflow](../ATAC/README) for single-cell ATAC data.